RomanLut/hx-esp32-cam-fpv/doc/building_gs_image.md

 *On Raspberry Pi Zero 2W, due to low memory, you may want to set GPU Memory to 16 before building anything.
 You may need to use ```make -j1``` instead of ```make -j4```.
 Set GPU Memory to 64 after last step.*

-Drivers for AR9271 wifi card are included in OS image and works without additional setup.
+Driver for AR9271 wifi card are included in the OS image and works without additional setup.

 * Download distribution of Rapberri Pi OS (Buster 32bit) with 5.10.17-v7+ kernel: https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/